Difference between ‘in time & on time’

 When and how are ‘in time’ and ‘on time’ used?

-- The expression ‘in time’ is used in the sense of ‘early enough’, which means that some time remains:
+- The expression ‘in time’ is used in the sense of ‘early enough’, which means that there is still some time left:

 - “Will you be ready in time for the meeting?”